Gilbert Clark Foundation

 It will be a condition of any grant that the Allotment Association or Community Garden site recognise any contribution from FEDAGA and participate in any publicity organised by FEDAGA in respect of any grant that might be made.

-Applications should be submitted electronically to FEDAGA’s Treasurer in the first instance, [email protected] by 30th April 2025.
+Applications should be submitted electronically to FEDAGA’s Treasurer in the first instance, [email protected] by 31st March 2026.
+(Extended to 30th April.
+Remaining bids will be decided first come, first served.)

 Applications will be considered by FEDAGA and a decision announced as soon as possible thereafter.